nodejs/node/doc/api/buffer.md

 -->

-The index operator `[index]` can be used to get and set the octet at position `index` in the Buffer.
+The index operator `[index]` can be used to get and set the octet at position `index` in `buf`.
 The values refer to individual bytes, so the legal value range is between `0x00` and `0xFF` (hex) or `0` and `255` (decimal).

-Example: copy an ASCII string into a Buffer, one byte at a time:
+Example: Copy an ASCII string into a `Buffer`, one byte at a time

 ```js
 const str = 'Node.js';